Blog >

 Why is KYC important?

 According to NASDAQ’s recent Global Scale of Financial Crime report, an estimated $3.1trillion in illicit funds flowed through the global financial system in 2023, with money laundering accounting for a large proportion of these funds.
-Likewise, fraud scams and bank fraud schemes totalled $485.6B in projected losses globally.
+Likewise, fraud scams and bank fraud schemes totaled $485.6B in projected losses globally.

 59% of organisations expect financial crime levels to rise in 2024.
 In a world where the risk landscape is constantly evolving, it’s never been more important for businesses to build resilience.

-An effective KYC AML checklist is the first step in identifying and verifying customers/clients and preventing the risk of unwittingly embarking upon a relationship with individuals or organisations involved in illegal activity.
+An effective KYC, AML checklist is the first step in identifying and verifying customers/clients and preventing the risk of unwittingly embarking upon a relationship with individuals or organisations involved in illegal activity.

 It pays to be compliant – the cost of getting KYC wrong is high!
 According to data issued in January 2024, the value of penalties imposed on firms has surged by 57%, with penalties for non-compliance totalled $6.6 billion in 2023, up considerably from $4.2 billion in 2022 and $5.4 billion in 2021.